dcan-tech/towers-of-hanoi/README.md

 ## Project Overview

-This program is a **recursive algorithm demonstration** using the **Towers of Hanoi** puzzle.
-The goal of the game is to move a stack of discs from one tower to another following specific rules:
+This application demonstrates a **recursive algorithm** using the classic **Towers of Hanoi** puzzle.
+The goal is to move a stack of discs from one tower to another under the following rules:

-- Only one disc can be moved at a time.
+- Only one disc may be moved at a time.
-- A larger disc **cannot** be placed on top of a smaller disc.
+- A larger disc may **not** be placed on top of a smaller disc.
-- The user selects the number of discs (up to 5), and the program **automatically solves the puzzle**.
+- The user selects the number of discs (1–5), and the program **automatically solves the puzzle**.

-This project was originally developed for an academic assignment and has been structured for **readability, logic flow, and industry best practices**.
+Originally developed as an academic assignment, the project has been **refactored** with an emphasis on readability, logical separation, and **industry-standard practices**.

+---

 ## Features

-- Recursive algorithm to solve the Towers of Hanoi puzzle
+-- Recursive algorithm with step-by-step disc movement
-- **User input validation** with integer constraints (max 5 discs)
+- **User input validation** with integer constraints (max: 5 discs)
-- **ASCII tower graphics** to visualize the problem before and after solving
+- **ASCII tower graphics** before and after solving
+- Modular design using **MVC principles**
-- **Minimal main method** (found in `TowerApp.java`)
+- **Minimal main method** in `TowerApp.java`
-- **Boolean expressions & exception handling** for improved logic flow
+- Clean error handling and loop control

 ## Installation and Usage

 ### Prerequisites
-- Java 17 or later
+- Java 17 or later (Java 22+ recommended)

 ### Clone the Repository